 Experts explore the application in its entirety trying to find faults or suboptimal implementations of functionality.
 These experts could be developers, UX specialists, product owners, actual users, and other profiles.
 Test plans are typically not used, since testing is left to the ability of the individual tester.

 The same concept can be applied to the infrastructure.
 If the application should be resilient to infrastructure failures, introducing faults in the underlying infrastructure and observing how the application behaves is fundamental for increasing the trust in your redundancy mechanisms.
-Shutting down ungracefully infrastructure components, degrading the performance of certain elements such as network equipment or introducing faults purposely in the environment are ways of verifying that the application is going to react as expected when these situations occur in real life.
+Shutting down infrastructure components, pourposley degrading performance, or introducing faults are ways of verifying that the application is going to react as expected when these situations occur.